mafredri/openbttn/README.md

 * Allow spaces in Wi-Fi SSIDs (the original firmware doesn't).
     * Probably other special characters as well.
 * Single and long press
+    * Super fast response times in a local setting
 * Live configuration (from Web-UI hosted on bt.tn)
 * OTA update of the SPWF01SA Wi-Fi module
 * Custom led flashing by POST request